meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 python ../mne-bids-pipeline/run.py --config config_tuab_eeg.py --n_jobs 40 --steps=preprocessing
 ```

-*Note:* Make sure to choose an appropriate number of jobs given your the number of CPU cores available on your computer.
+*Note:* Make sure to choose an appropriate number of jobs given the number of CPU cores available on your computer.

 *Note:* It can be convenient to run these commands from within IPython e.g. to benefit from a nicer Terminal experience during debugging.
 Start IPython and use ```run``` instead of ```python```.
 This will apply filtering and epoching according to the settings in the config files.